opencog/rocca/README.md

 ## Develop

 If you write code in notebooks that is exported (has the `#export` comment on top of the cell), remember to invoke `nbdev_build_lib` to update the library.
+Remember to use `black` for formatting, you can invoke `black .` from the project root to format everything.

 ## Tests